accel-brain/accel-brain-code/Deep-Learning-by-means-of-Design-Pattern/README.md

 The function of learning, inferencing, saving pre-learned parameters, and transfer learning are equivalent to `rt_rbm` of RTRBM.
 See <a href="#usecase_building_the_rtrbm_for_recursive_learning">Usecase: Building the RTRBM for recursive learning.</a>.

+If you want to know how to measure its reconstruction errors, see my Jupyter notebook: [demo/demo_rnn_rbm.ipynb](https://github.com/chimera0/accel-brain-code/blob/master/Deep-Learning-by-means-of-Design-Pattern/demo/demo_rnn_rbm.ipynb).

 ## Usecase: Building the LSTM-RTRBM for recursive learning.

 Import not `RecurrentTemporalRBM` but `LSTMRTRBM`, which is-a `RecurrentTemporalRBM`.